Welcome to St. John Bosco!

 - Canadian Mental Health Association

-We continue to accept referrals for the 2020-2021 school year for those students who meet the program criteria noted below.
+We are now accepting referrals for the 2021-2022 school year for those students who meet the program criteria noted below.
 Students with referrals submitted prior to May 15th will be contacted in late May or early June regarding a virtual tour and intake meeting date that will take place in June.
 Due to Covid-19 and a higher number of returning students than expected, space is very limited.
-Student referral packages received after May 15th will be addressed in September or as space becomes available throughout the 2020-2021 school year.
+Student referral packages received after May 15th will be addressed in September or as space becomes available throughout the 2021-2022 school year.

 A Referral Form and a Secondary Student Registration Form along with the required supporting documents (see referral form for the required documents) must be received in advance of being offered an intake meeting.
-The referring school or agency must drop off or fax these forms directly.
-We do not accept referral forms directly from parents or students.
+The referring school/agency must fill in the Referral Form completely and submit it directly to the school (via: email/fax/mail/drop off), but the Registration Form can be filled in by the student/family and submitted to the school (via: emailed/faxed/dropped off).

 Who Can St. John Bosco Support?